You need not wait till January 1 before you plan your marketing strategy and tactic to stay ahead of your business competition in the coming year.

 Why is it essential to stay ahead of the competition?

 Businesses compete to increase sales and acquire new customers by changing their marketing strategies regularly.
-More consumers mean more market share; more sales means more profit.
-Maintaining your competitive edge is therefore essential.
+More consumers mean more market share; more sales mean more profit.
+Maintaining your competitive edge is, therefore, essential.
 You have to devote the bulk of your time and effort to it.

-Here are a few of the areas you need to focus on that will help your business stay ahead of the competition in your target market.
+Here are a few areas you need to focus on that will help your business stay ahead of the competition in your target market.

 Know Your Competition in Business